OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 MEASURE.
 Height/Weight Qtrly.
 Use % of Predicted Adult Height (Khamis-Roche method) to know Biological Age.

-USE Age-ordered shirt numbering in trails.
+USE Age-ordered shirt numbering in trials.

 USE Biological Age & Chronological Age in assessing Fitness & Performance Data.